14 January 2026 / The ASSM Team

 Who appoints the strata manager, and what do they do?

 In NSW, a strata manager gets appointed by the owners corporation, which is the legal body comprised of all lot owners.
-This is the only entity that can enter a strata management agreement, and is usually done by an ordinary resolution at a general meeting.
+This is the only entity that can enter a strata management agreement, and is usually done by an ordinary resolution at an annual general meeting.

 A strata manager acts strictly under delegated authority.
 They do not make independent decisions; instead, they simply implement what has been agreed upon in meetings or through committee instructions.